scaffold-eth/scaffold-eth/README.md

 yarn account
 ```

-Go to https://faucet.matic.network to get some Mumbai-MATIC.
+Go to https://faucet.matic.network to get some Mumbai-MATIC (testnet currency).

-> Once you've confirmed that your account has the gas needed for the rest of the tutorial (feel free to check on https://mumbai.polygonscan.com), run this in that terminal window:
+Confirm that your account has the funds needed for the rest of the tutorial (check on https://mumbai.polygonscan.com).

+> Deploy your contract:

 ```
-cd simple-nft-example
+cd matic-nft-tutorial
 yarn deploy
 ```